Returns local time zone offset from GMT in seconds.

 Returns a carriage return character.
 This can be used to seperate items in a list, or can split the string at that point, starting a new line.
 Example: the string:

-This is\ran example{nl}of using newlines.
+This is\ran example{nl}of using newlines.would print out like:

-of using newlines.
+This is an example of using newlines.

 Return to the TinyMUCK Page, the Contents, the Topic Index, or the Alphabetic Index.